google/gops/README.md

 ##### Pprof

 gops supports CPU and heap pprof profiles.
-After reading either heap or CPU profile, it shells out to the `go tool pprof` and let you interatively examine the profiles.
+After reading either heap or CPU profile, it shells out to the `go tool pprof` and let you interactively examine the profiles.

 To enter the CPU profile, run: